Video Repertoire exams now available

 Each Video Repertoire exam subject code is prefixed by the letter ‘V’ to indicate an examination via video submission.

 3. The enroller will receive a confirmation of enrolment with details of the process for submitting the recording (click here for the guide to recording a Repertoire Exam performance).

-4. Complete the recording following the instructions provided.
+4. Complete the recording on any preferred date following the instructions provided.
 Note that the examination performance must be recorded in one ‘take’: one continuous recording with no editing.
 A declaration will need to be provided, stating that the performer is the person named on the enrolment and that the examination performance was recorded without any assistance, other than from an accompanist, as required.

 5. When the recording is ready for submission, upload the recording to YouTube as an unlisted video and note the link (URL) to be pasted into the submission form.
 This form will be available on the AMEB Victoria website.
 The enroller will provide details of the examination performance, including the works performed, the supervisor’s declaration, and the link to the video recording on YouTube.

 6. When completed, click on ‘submit’ to forward the form to AMEB Victoria.
 The video Repertoire Exam performance will be assessed by a AMEB Specialist Examiner.
 (The exam will show as awaiting scheduling on AMEB Connect until the video is uploaded and scheduled to an examiner for marking.
 An email will be sent to the enrolling person when the assessment is complete.)